BatGap Logo

 Tom: Yeah, but then you also get problems with that as well.
 It becomes very intellectual.
 You get a lot of people stuck in the concepts as well.

-Rick: Yeah, but I think if you’re really going to undertake attempting to understand and explain it, then you kind of have to go in the direction of nuanced language and really kind of find discrimination between various terms used and agreement upon terms used and so on.
-You can’t just sort of start kind of batting out words and expect everybody’s going to understand what you’re saying.
+Rick: Yeah, but I think if you’re really going to undertake attempting to understand and explain it, then you kind of have to go in the direction of nuanced language and really find discrimination between various terms used, and agreement upon terms used, and so on.
+You can’t just start batting out words and expect everybody’s going to understand what you’re saying.

 Rick: Yeah.

-Tom: But Ramana, again, he said to keep on going back to him, he used to say how it’s the people who read all the Vedanta aren’t the people who get it.
+Tom: But Ramana, again—he said, to keep on going back to him—he used to say how it’s the people who read all the Vedanta who aren’t the people who get it.
 He made several comments.

 Tom: Well, the thing is, some people think they have got the perfect way, don’t they?